Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 - Beginning at age 40 (or earlier based on family history):

-- recommend yearly .
+- recommend yearly mammogram

-- consider yearly breast with contrast.
+- consider yearly breast MRI with and without contrast

 - No specific breast cancer screening guidelines.
-Risk management should be based on family history of cancer.
+Risk management should be based on your family history of cancer.

 - Beginning at age 30 (or earlier based on family history):

-- recommend yearly .
+- recommend yearly mammogram

-- consider yearly breast with contrast.
+- consider yearly breast MRI with contrast

 - Beginning at age 30 (or earlier based on family history):

-- recommend yearly .
+- recommend yearly mammogram

-- recommend yearly breast with contrast.
+- recommend yearly breast MRI with and without contrast

 - Beginning at age 18, learn to be aware of changes in breasts.

-- Begining at age 25:
+- Beginning at age 25:

-- clinical breast exam every 6-12 months beginning at age 25 (or 10 years earlier than the youngest age of onset in the family).
+- clinical breast exam every 6-12 months beginning at age 25 or 10 years earlier than the youngest age of onset in the family

 - Beginning at age 30: